Getting Around Tahoe

 Welcome to Tahoe, where fun times are waiting and the traffic doesn’t matter – or it shouldn’t.
-Sure it can be bothersome at times, but this town has grown and adapted with the seasonal congestion in mind.
-When traffic conditions are less than ideal, the good news is that you can still make your perfect agenda happen by planning ahead a bit.
-Today there is an abundance of affordable and convenient options to get around the lake whether you find yourself on foot, wheels, or water.
+Traffic can be bothersome at times, but this town has grown and adapted with the seasonal congestion in mind.
+When traffic conditions are less than ideal, the good news is that you can still make your perfect agenda happen by planning ahead a bit and getting around Lake Tahoe without a car to worry about.
+Today there is an abundance of affordable and convenient options to get around the lake whether you find yourself on foot, on wheels, or on the water.

 If you’re on the go and want to skip planning out rides or perusing the bike rental stores, you might want to try one of the LimeBikes or their new electric scooters that you’ve probably seen around town.
 The bright green LimeBikes, which were also made possible thanks to The League, have been wildly popular around town since they arrived in 2017 and the process to use the scooters mimics that of the bike: download the app to your smartphone, once the app is downloaded the scooter wheels can be unlocked by scanning a barcode linked to your account.
 When the user is done, scooters and bikes can be left wherever they are or at a nearby hub listed on the app.

-On the topic of biking around Tahoe, no car is no problem (and in my opinion the preferred option).
+When it comes to biking around Lake Tahoe, no car is no problem.
 With a network of over 50 miles of paved and dirt paths around the lake, the bike is always a solid option to get around Tahoe South.
 On particularly busy days you will even save time by avoiding the highway auto traffic.
 Not only can you bike around the entire lake via the road bike lane, but for those that would rather not cruise on the busy highway, there is a paved bike path completely separate from the road that stretches around the south shore and beyond.